rvarago/rvarago.github.io/_posts/2024-04-04-connect-to-unpublished-port-on-docker-container.md

 ## Conclusion

 We've played with ways to reach out via the network on a container where we'd forgot to publish a necessary port, which can be helpful during one-shot debugging sessions.
-For that, we made use of the versalitile `socat`, a powerful tool to have in our toolbox.
+For that, we made use of the versatile `socat`, a powerful tool to have in our toolbox.

 Finally, it's important to keep track of what we changed and, once the session is over, declare the necessary modifications in the Dockerfile (or similar system) and build a new image with what is necessary to restore immutability.